huandney/Anki-Cloze-Interactive/README.md

 - `revealNextKeys`: Sets the keys to reveal the next cloze.
 - `hideLastKeys`: Sets the keys to hide the last revealed cloze.

+> **Note for AnkiMobile users:** To activate `autoFlip`, set tap gestures to show answers in AnkiMobile's settings, choosing from: `"topCenter"`, `"midCenter"`, or `"bottomCenter"`.
+Then, adjust the `"msg"` parameter in the `flipToBack` function of the script accordingly.
+This feature is currently functional, but may break in future updates due to AnkiMobile's private API.

+### User Actions: Gestures on AnkiDroid and AnkiMobile
-:warning: Gestures are not automatically enabled on AnkiDroid and AnkiMobile; follow these steps:
+Gestures are not automatically enabled on AnkiDroid and AnkiMobile.
+Follow these steps:

 <details>
   <summary><strong>AnkiDroid</strong></summary>